andersonresende/edx-documentation/en_us/edx_style_guide/source/ExampleRSTFile.rst

  Ordered lists usually use numerals.
 Ordered lists inside other ordered lists use letters.

-Use asterisks for bulleted lists.
+Use asterisks for unordered (bulleted) lists.

 ::